jmura84/FOREO_AI_Engineering/translation_app/README.md

 * **Save Corrections (Improve the TM):**
     1. After a translation, edit the text in the "Translated Text" box.
-    2. A red "Save Modification" button will appear.
+    2. A "Save Modification" button will appear.
     3. Click it.
 Your correction is now saved to `data/user_mods_tm.csv` and will be used automatically the next time you translate that segment.